Two Notions of Metaphysical Modality

 Turning now to the combinations that the triad allows, those correspond to three substantive positive views in logical space.
 Two of those are broadly Kripkean, by both including (3) metaphysical Kripkeanism.
 One, which I am calling the Monistic Kripkean, endorses a version of (1) modal monism; and the other, which I am calling 2D Kripkean, endorses (2) two-dimensionalism.
 It is a methodological point in Naming and Necessity that Kripke does not aim to offer formal theses or definitions that satisfy sets of necessary and sufficient conditions.
 Rather, he is interested in broad pictures (1980: 93).
 That is why both strands of Kripkeanism appear to be consistent with Kripke’s views.
-Moreover, besides being interesting positions per se, they may help us gain some deeper insight on how to interpret those pictures Kripke laid out.
-Moreover, exploring both strands of Kripkeanism casts light on how Chalmers and Kripke’s modal metaphysics are mutually incompatible.
+Indeed, besides being interesting positions per se, these may help us gain some deeper insight into those pictures that Kripke laid out.
+On the other hand, exploring both strands of Kripkeanism casts light on why Chalmers and Kripke’s modal metaphysics are fundamentally incompatible.
 The last available stance resulting from the triad, which I am calling Pure Two-Dimensionalism, is also interesting.
 This drops (3) metaphysical Kripkeanism while retaining (2) the 2D framework together with (1) a monistic picture of modality.

 In the remainder of the paper, I examine those three views in turn.
 In the end, the following should be clear.
 From a broadly Kripkean perspective, Chalmers’ conceivability-based a priori route to modal knowledge is not a viable option.
 For it either (a) fails to neutralize the Kripkean Challenge; or (b), has to be amended to avoid the Kripkean Challenge but with the result that conceivability fails to access metaphysical possibility.
 The Monistic Kripkean represents outcome (a): for her, a priori conceivability still does not entail metaphysical possibility.
 The 2D Kripkean represents outcome (b): for her, a priori conceivability only entails epistemic possibilities having ideally coherent logico-conceptual content—not genuine metaphysical possibilities.
 Finally, the Pure Two-Dimensionalist replaces metaphysical Kripkeanism with her own monistic modal metaphysics, which is grounded in purely a priori rational notions rather than in the de re essential profiles of things.
 Consequently, whichever of the three horns one chooses, the project of combining the original program of Modal Rationalism with metaphysical Kripkeanism does not succeed.